 This method of fighting fire with a greater fire seemed to work.
 Spying the offensive items and finding herself unable to ply her trade, the dejected she-devil would beat a hasty retreat.
 Down, but not out, the night prowler would go in search of a home in which the occupants were lacking in funds, leaving their souls ripe for the picking.

 7. Their Kryptonite

-It was for this reason that people would turn a suspicious eye towards anyone for whom their dog had an aversion.
+It was for this reason that people would turn a suspicious eye towards anyone to whom their dog had an aversion.
 Sensitive to the ways of evil, canines were said to be able to sense the essence of those they encountered.
 If an individual was pure of heart, the dog would accept them without protest.
-If, however, the animal smelled the stench of the devil on someone, they would react with apprehension, and on some occasions, outright aggression.
+If, however, the animal smelled the stench of the devil on someone, they would react with apprehension and, on some occasions, outright aggression.

 Since dogs, those most accepting of creatures, could supposedly detect malevolence in all its forms, their keen instincts were once used as tools to flush out witches masquerading as maidens.
-It was a time, to be sure, when falling out of grace with a dog could potentially land even the most pious of souls in hot water.
+It was a time when falling out of grace with a dog could potentially land even the most pious of souls in hot water.

 8. They All Float

 During the witch hunts that took place in various parts of Europe and America in the 1600s, several methods were used to expose suspected practitioners.
 One of those was to take a woman who was accused of dabbling in witchcraft to a nearby lake or pond and submerge her in the water.